 Common frogs are active almost all of the year, only hibernating when it gets very cold and the water and earth are frozen.
 In the British Isles, common frogs typically hibernate from late October to January.
 They will re-emerge as early as February if conditions are suitable and migrate to bodies of water such as garden ponds.
 Common frogs hibernate in running waters, muddy burrows and can hibernate in layers of decaying leaves and mud at the bottom of ponds.
 The fact that they can breathe through their skin allows them to stay underwater for much longer periods of time when they are hibernating.

 Common Frog Reproduction

 Frogs are amphibians and in most parts of the UK, they start spawning in spring.
-During the mating season, the throat of the male frog turns a bluish colour, they are generally light and greyish in colour and the female turns browner or sometimes red.
+During the mating season, the throat of the male frog turns a bluish color, they are generally light and greyish in color and the female turns browner or sometimes red.
 The adults congregate in the ponds, where the males compete for females.
 The courtship ritual involves croaking and a successful male grasps the female under the forelegs.
 The females, which are generally larger than the males, lay up to 4000 eggs which float in large clusters.
 The clumps of jelly-like eggs are usually laid around March time.
 Tadpoles which emerge from the spawn generally take around 12 weeks to develop into tiny froglets.
 They need water to keep their skin moist so are normally found near water.
 In the wild, the Common frog has a life span of around 8 years.

 Common Frog Conservation Status